mindplace/stack-for-yourself/_posts/2016-06-01-front-end-part-3-non-js-frameworks.md

 ---
 layout: post
-title: "Non-JavaScript frontend frameworks"
+title: "Non-JavaScript front-end frameworks"
 shortnote: "Jekyll, Bootstrap, Materialize."
-tags: [frontend, all]
+tags: [front-end, all]
 ---
 ## Start here
-Learn and use [gh-pages](https://pages.github.com/) to host your pages and sites.
+Learn and use [Github Pages](https://pages.github.com/) to host your pages and sites: essentially a free, hosted, live version of your front-end repositories.

 <hr>